-This is a new concept in Bermuda and something which will require further consideration in terms of its rollout.
-It is also highly likely that this is something which will evolve in accordance with best and workable practices.
-In time, it is anticipated that specific metrics can be applied as definitive requirements, over and above building code requirements.
-The purpose of introducing the concept at this time is to make stakeholders aware that the Department will be intensifying its sustainability efforts and to encourage those operating within the relevant sectors to identify ways in which we can reduce our energy needs.
+This is a new concept in Bermuda and something which will require careful consideration during its rollout.
+It is also highly likely that this initiative will evolve in accordance with best and workable practices.
+In time, it is anticipated that specific metrics, exceeding building code requirements, could be applied as definitive requirements.